pingcap/blog/tidb-in-shopee.md

 [Shopee](https://en.wikipedia.org/wiki/Shopee) is the leading e-commerce platform in Southeast Asia and Taiwan.
 It is a platform tailored for the region, providing customers with an easy, secure and fast online shopping experience through strong payment and logistical support.

-Shopee aims to continually enhance its platform and become the region’s e-commerce destination of choice.
+Shopee aims to continually enhance its platform and become the region's e-commerce destination of choice.
 Shopee has a wide selection of product categories ranging from consumer electronics to home & living, health & beauty, baby & toys, fashion and fitness equipment.

 Shopee, a Sea company, was first launched in Singapore in 2015, and has since expanded its reach to Malaysia, Thailand, Taiwan, Indonesia, Vietnam and the Philippines.
 Sea is a leader in digital entertainment, e-commerce and digital financial services across Greater Southeast Asia.
 Sea's mission is to better the lives of consumers and small businesses with technology, and is listed on the NYSE under the symbol SE.